 In addition, and as a firefighter with the Community Response Unit, you could also be:

 dealing with heath and forest fires

-- visiting schools, and other centres in the area
+visiting schools, and other centres in the area

-- giving individuals, groups and organisations advice on how to prevent fires
+giving individuals, groups and organisations advice on how to prevent fires

-- checking that homes, places of work and public events meet fire safety law and regulations
+checking that homes, places of work and public events meet fire safety law and regulations

-- visiting homes, carrying out home safety checks and installing smoke alarms.
+visiting homes, carrying out home safety checks and installing smoke alarms.

-As of July 2018, the salary for a wholetime firefighter starts at £22,908, rising to £30,533 a year with experience.
-A crew manager earns £32,452 to £33,851 and a station manager earns £39,374 to £43,428.
-Retained firefighters receive an annual retaining fee of around £2,246, which is paid quarterly.
+On call retained firefighters receive an annual retaining fee of around £2,718 rising to £3,623 with experience, which is paid quarterly.
 You would also get paid an hourly rate for attending training nights and call outs.

 An airport firefighter earns around £25,000 a year.

-- As a ‘wholetime’ firefighter in a large town or city, you will be based in a fire station.
+As a wholetime firefighter in a large town or city, you will be based in a fire station.

-- You will work indoors and outdoors, often under difficult conditions and in dangerous situations.
+You will work indoors and outdoors, often under difficult conditions and in dangerous situations.

-- You would normally work an average of 42 hours a week.
+You would normally work an average of 42 hours a week.
 You will work shifts including evenings, nights, weekends and public holidays.